harinath/zmk-config/README.md

 ![keyboard][keyboard]

-This is based on the ZMK Config from [Matthew Todd][matthewtodd].
-Please read that document for most of the changes.
+This is based on the [ZMK Config from Matthew Todd][matthewtodd], where you can find most of the changes.
 I'll document my own journey below.

 ## What the layers look like